ansiwave/nimwave/README.md

 The best way to begin is to clone [the starter project](https://github.com/ansiwave/nimwave_starter) and run the commands in its README.

+For a much more involved example project, see [ANSIWAVE BBS](https://github.com/ansiwave/ansiwave), along with its [web](https://github.com/ansiwave/ansiweb) and [desktop](https://github.com/ansiwave/ansigui) versions.
+It is the project that NIMWAVE was extracted from.

 ## Documentation

 NIMWAVE provides a convenient way to define your UI using Nim's `json` module.
 Here's a simple example that renders a few lines of text surrounded by a box: